Do you know anyone on the board of Apple, or Google, or Microsoft?

 You see, with monthly contracts you have to buy and hold for possibly two to three weeks before the earning report even happens.
-Sure you could buy the contract the week before, but if you want to get a true hedge, then you’ll actually have to buy the contract well in advance of the actual report.
-This is because companies may actually trade much more before the report of the earnings then they will after.
+Sure you could buy the contract the week before, but if you want to get a true hedge, then you'll have to buy the contract well in advance of the actual report.
+This is because companies may trade much more before the report of the earnings then they will after.

 An Uncommon, But Classic Earnings Example

 It's not uncommon for companies like Google, pictured below, to actually have stellar earnings, earnings that knock the ball out of the park and yet they gap lower on earnings because it had already been priced in.

 In fact in Google's case above, the earnings were priced in and then some before the announcement.
 Google beat earnings estimates but analysts had come to expect even more and, as a result, the stock sold off for the next week.